divyavakati/Resume/README.md

 <pre><b>PROFESSIONAL SUMMARY</b></pre>

-<p>• Around 3+ years of experience in developing and supporting web and mobile applications using Android, HTML, Oracle, PL/SQL, C# and UNIX.<br/>
+<p>• Around 4+ years of experience in developing and supporting web and mobile applications using Android, HTML, Oracle, PL/SQL, C#, UNIX and data analytics using Scope, Cosmos, PowerBI and LensExplorer.</br>
 • Excellent knowledge on android development life cycle, android studio, layouts, fragments, views and plugins.</br>
 • Good Experience in developing SQL Queries, creating reports using PL/SQL and Finacle report designer (Jasper).</br>
 • Good knowledge on Finacle, a banking product from Infosys Technologies.</br>